 In the event of a dispute, the NAFTA directs the governments concerned to seek to resolve their differences amicably through the NAFTA’s Committees and Working Groups or other consultations.
 If no mutually acceptable solution is found, the NAFTA provides for dispute settlement procedures.
 One of the principle elements of the NAFTA is the establishment of a clear set of rules for dealing with the settlement of disputes.
 The NAFTA was the first agreement to afford cross-border investors an impartial legal tribunal to address differences.

-Under the NAFTA, tariffs on most covered goods traded between Canada and Mexico were eliminated in 2008.
+Under the NAFTA, tariffs on all covered goods traded between Canada and Mexico were eliminated in 2008.
 Tariffs on covered goods traded between Canada and the United States became duty free on January 1, 1989, in accordance with the CUSFTA which was carried forward under NAFTA.

 Since 1994, NAFTA has generated economic growth and rising standards of living for the people of all three member countries.
 By strengthening the rules and procedures governing trade and investment throughout the continent, NAFTA has proven to be a solid foundation for building Canada’s future prosperity.